ray33ee/DHPiVPN/readme.md

 * *Pi-hole* - Pi-hole allows connecting clients (and local clients) to take advantage of the features of Pi hole as a DNS server
 * *Samba* - Folders can be configured as Samba folders, and accessable over VPN for convenient file access
 * *Transmission* - The Transmission daemon allows the Pi to run as a seedbox, with access over VPN
-* *No-IP Client* - No-IP can be configured to allow Dynamic DNS for the VPN domain, and any other domains aat your home IP
+* *No-IP Client* - No-IP can be configured to allow Dynamic DNS for the VPN domain, and any other domains at your home IP
 * *Web Interface* - All features are controlled and monitored from a single unifying web interface

 # Installation